sdshlanta/DSUOffSecClubTrafficGenerator/README.md

 `debug` tells the program to print debug mesages print debugging messages

-SSH has not been implmented yet because i wrote this on a windows box and paramiko doesn't work on windows.
-If some kind soul would like to implment SSH I would pay you in sexual favors
+SSH has not been implmented yet because I wrote this on a windows box and paramiko doesn't work on windows.
+Will be implmented soontm